 What is a City Historic District?

 A City Historic District is an area that has been recognized for its outstanding historical, architectural or archaeological significance.
-Since 1975, twelve City Historic Districts have been designated as overlay zoning districts to recognize and protect the city’s cultural resources.
-Within City Historic Districts all exterior changes to buildings or sites, including renovations, alterations, new construction, demolition and changes to the topography, are monitored through a design review process that starts with the planning staff and may also be required to go to the full Design Review & Preservation Commission.
+Since 1975, twelve City Historic Districts have been designated to recognize and protect the city’s cultural resources.
+Within City Historic Districts all exterior changes to buildings, structures, objects or sites, including renovations, alterations, new construction, demolition and changes to the topography, are monitored through the design review process.

-From time to time, City Council may designate certain areas in the city as City Historic Districts and may define and amend their boundaries based on historic research performed by the Planning Department.
-Property owners are invited to attend neighborhood meetings and a series of public hearings regarding such proposals.
-The Design Review and Preservation Commission, the City Planning Commission and City Council vote on the legislation, officially designating an area as a City Historic District.
+From time to time, City Council may designate certain areas in the City as City Historic Districts based on requests by residents and other interested parties, substantiated by historic research and the recommendation of the Department of Planning and Development (hereafter referred to as Planning Department).
+Property owners are invited to attend neighborhood meetings and public hearings regarding such proposals.
+The Design Review and Preservation Commission and the City Planning Commission make recommendations to City Council, which enacts the legislation officially designating an area as a City Historic District, which is a category of overlay zoning.

-What are the benefits of City historic district designation?
+What are the benefits of a City Historic District designation?

 City Historic District designation recognizes the historical significance of Wilmington’s unique neighborhoods and cultural resources.
-Such designation helps increase property values by protecting the elements that define the area’s character.
-Property owners within City Historic Districts may also be eligible for City tax abatement, Federal and State tax credits, and other limited funding programs.
+Such designation helps stabilize property values by protecting the elements that define the area’s character including buildings, structures, objects and sites.
+Property owners within City Historic Districts may be eligible for a City tax abatement, Federal and State tax credits, and other limited funding programs for preapproved work on their buildings.

 What work items are reviewed?

-All proposals for exterior work on any elevation of any structure or site within a City Historic District must be reviewed and approved prior to initiating work.
-The Department of Licenses and Inspections will not issue a building permit until the design review process is complete.
-Property owners risk financial penalties and the removal of unauthorized work if changes are made without a building permit and design review approval.
+The Department of Licenses and Inspections (L&I) refers all building permit applications involving exterior work elements proposed for buildings, structures, objects and sites within a City Historic District to the Planning Department for review.
+L&I will not issue a building permit until the design review process is complete.
+Property owners risk financial penalties and the removal of unauthorized work if changes are made without following the design review and permitting processes.

 - New Construction